stimulant/ampm/README.md

 // Settings for the persistence manager.
 "persistence": {
     "processName": "", // The name of the executable file for the client app.
+    "startupTimeout": 10, // Restart the app if it doesn't start up in this much time.
-    "restartAppAfter": 5, // Restart the app this many seconds of no heartbeat messages.
+    "heartbeatTimeout": 5, // Restart the app this many seconds of no heartbeat messages.
     "restartMachineAfter": Infinity, // Restart the machine after this many app restarts.
     "shutdownSchedule": null, // Shut down the app on this schedule -- see cronmaker.com for the format.
     "startupSchedule": null, // Start up the app on this schedule -- see cronmaker.com for the format.